 What is it?

 Known as “the onion router,” Tor is free software that allows you to join their anonymity service.
-Tor directs traffic though a network of thousands of relays run by volunteers around the world.
-It makes it very difficult if not impossible for someone to monitor your online usage, and also prevents site owners from seeing your true location.
+Tor directs traffic through a network of thousands of relays run by volunteers around the world.
+It makes it very difficult if not impossible for someone to monitor your online activity, and also prevents site owners from seeing your true location.

-Tor Browser requires no setup, however it wont hide activities in other apps such as email, FTP, torrent client, etc. Only accomplished tech aficionados should tackle their Expert Bundle which is the standalone flavor of Tor.
+Only accomplished tech aficionados should tackle their Expert Bundle which is the standalone flavor of Tor.
 It allows you to manually configure programs to work with it.

 Pros

-• Tor Browser is really easy to use.
+- Tor Browser is easy to use.

 Cons

-• In terms of speed, expect varying degrees of slow.
+- In terms of speed, expect varying degrees of slow.
 Considering all your browsing data is bouncing around various relays worldwide, it’s understandable why.
 The other reason is advancements in the network and software are dependent on altruistic contributions, which are short in supply.

 VPN